-Pre-service science teachers play an important role in the science education system, as they are destined to become in-service science teachers after completing their science teacher preparation programs (Boyd et al., 2007; Brownell et al., 2005).
-Boyd et al. (2007) emphasizes the importance of teacher preparation programs and trace a correlation between the quality of teachers and the quality of teaching outcomes.
-Pre-service teacher education programs aim to prepare graduates to become quality teachers equipped with pedagogical practices that will serve to meet the increasing demands associated with the teaching profession (Bransford et al., 2005).
-Over the last decade, the focus on developing quality teachers has received increased attention in the field of education (Barber & Mourshed, 2009; Bransford et al., 2005; Hattie, 2004).
-There has been a greater interest in using pedagogical teaching practices that enhance intellectual thinking and problem-solving and foster a sense of belonging and connectedness among students.
+Pre-service science teachers play an important role in the science education system, as they are destined to become in-service science teachers once they complete their science teacher preparation programs (Boyd et al., 2007; Brownell et al., 2005).
+Boyd et al. (2007) emphasized the importance of teacher preparation programs and identified a correlation between the quality of teachers and the quality of teaching outcomes.
+Pre-service teacher education programs aim to prepare graduates to become quality teachers equipped with pedagogical practices that will help them meet the increasing demands associated with the teaching profession (Bransford et al., 2005).
+Over the past decade, the focus on developing quality teachers has received increasing attention in the field of education (Barber & Mourshed, 2009; Bransford et al., 2005; Hattie, 2004).
+There has been a greater interest in using pedagogical teaching practices that enhance intellectual thinking and problem-solving while fostering a sense of belonging and connectedness among students.

-The current study examined an interactive science teacher practicum course that was designed to as a part of science teachers' preparation program for pre-service science teachers at the elementary level.
-This course lasted around one academic year and involved triangulation between three partners: a pre-service science teacher, a tutor, and an academic supervisor.
-This interactive practicum course was based on ping-pong and multiway advice given to pre-service teachers by both their in-service tutor and academic supervisor during the preparation process.
+The current study examined an interactive science teacher practicum course that was designed as a part of a science teacher preparation program for pre-service science teachers at the elementary level.
+This course lasted around one academic year and involved triangulation among three partners: a pre-service science teacher, a tutor, and an academic supervisor.
+This interactive practicum course was based on ping-pong and multiway advice given to pre-service teachers by both their in-service tutor and their academic supervisor during the preparation process.

-The current study used a mixed research methodology that included an SIP questionnaire developed and validated by Hayes et. al. (2016), semi-structured interviews, and real-time observation of science lessons for the pre-service science teachers in order to triangulate the effect of this interactive practicum course on the SIP of pre-service science teachers that were in science preparation programs in primary schools toward the completion of their Bachelor of Science Education degrees.
+The current study used a mixed-methods research methodology that included an SIP questionnaire developed and validated by Hayes et al. (2016), semi-structured interviews, and real-time observation of the pre-service science teachers’ science lessons.
+The aim was to triangulate the effect of this interactive practicum course on the SIP of pre-service science teachers who were in science preparation programs in primary schools and nearing the completion of their Bachelor of Science Education degrees.

-The results of the current study indicate that the interactive practicum course helped pre-service elementary science teachers to shift from traditional teacher-centered SIP to student-centered Portfolio of Lesson Plans (2018) oriented and in spirit of NGSS (NGSS Lead States, 2013) SIP.
+The results of the current study indicated that the interactive practicum course helped pre-service elementary science teachers to shift from traditional, teacher-centered SIP to a student-centered, Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013) oriented SIP.

-Teachers tend to implement traditional old-fashioned instructional practices while they teach science (Crawford, 2007; Davis et. al., 2006; Jones & Leagon, 2014; Luft, & Roehrig, 2007; Marshall et. al., 2010; Van Driel et. al., 2014).
-This argument call and require us to build a continuous and interactive practicum course that bring science teachers to change their beliefs and implement new and up to date science instructional practices.
-The current study investigated an interactive practicum course that led pre-service science teachers during their clinical stage to change their SIP from old-fashioned to up to date in accordance with the new science education standards (Portfolio of Lesson Plans, 2018; National Research Council, 2012).
-Moreover, pre-service science had changed their perception about their role and their students role during the science classes, they also developed a new perception about the main role of science education to the new generation of science students.
+Teachers tend to implement traditional old-fashioned instructional practices when teaching science (Crawford, 2007; Davis et. al., 2006; Jones & Leagon, 2014; Luft, & Roehrig, 2007; Marshall et. al., 2010; Van Driel et. al., 2014).
+This argument call and require us to build a continuous and interactive practicum course that helps science teachers to change their beliefs and implement new and up-to-date science instructional practices.
+The current study investigated an interactive practicum course that led pre-service science teachers during their clinical stage to change their old-fashioned SIP to a more up-to-date SIP in accordance with the new science education standards (Portfolio of Lesson Plans, 2018; National Research Council, 2012).
+The pre-service science teachers perceptions changed about their role and the role of their students during science classes.
+They also developed a new understanding of the main role played by science education for the new generation of science students.